 Swedish driver Harry Kallstrom, in a works Italian Lancia, car number 14, was confirmed winner on Wednesday (18 November) of the Royal Automobile Club (RAC) rally of Great Britain, and fellow countryman Ove Eriksson in an Opel was second.

-Swedish driver Harry Kallstrom, in a works Italian Lancia, car number 14, was confirmed winner on Wednesday (18 November) of the Royal Automobile Club (RAC) rally of Great Britain, and fellow countryman Ove Eriksson in an Opel was second.
+Background: Swedish driver Harry Kallstrom, in a works Italian Lancia, car number 14, was confirmed winner on Wednesday (18 November) of the Royal Automobile Club (RAC) rally of Great Britain, and fellow countryman Ove Eriksson in an Opel was second.
 But hours after Britain's premier motor rally ended near London Airport, there was confusion as officials argued over the final placings.

 The confusion following the 2,300 mile (3,700 km) rally was caused by the misidentification of a French driver, Jean-Luc Therier.
 Earlier Wednesday night, RAC officials announced that Therier in an Alpine Renault had finished third.
 But Therier was caught in the mud in the rally's final special speed stage.
 The Alpine which crossed the finish line belonged to his team mate, Andrew Cowan of Scotland.